den1k/subgraph/README.md

   (:require [com.stuartsierra.mapgraph :as mg]))
 ```

-Create a new MapGraph database with `new-db`.
+Create a new Subgraph database with `new-db`.
 You will probably want
 to store it in a mutable reference such as an Atom.

 ```clojure